w3c-social/activipy/docs/source/tutorial.rst

 So, we want to try something... what would be a good demo?
 How about storing things!
 Sounds good to me!
-In our case we're going to simply serialize activitystreams objects to json and dump them in and out of a minimalist key-value
+In our case we're going to simply serialize ActivityStreams objects to json and dump them in and out of a minimalist key-value
 `dbm database <https://docs.python.org/3/library/dbm.html>`_.
 (Note: this will be a lot more efficient if you install the Python